-Primarily concerned with appropriate use of classifications, timebands and advisories (including warnings).
+- appropriate use of classifications, timebands and advisories (including warnings) and appropriate scheduling.

 Relates to children as viewers, not participants.
 It is mainly concerned with steps taken to protect children, such as through the use of warnings, classifications and scheduling (eg during or outside children's normal viewing or listening times).

 Discrimination and Denigration

 Only applies to news, current affairs or factual programming which discusses a controversial issue of public importance.
 Broadcasters must make reasonable efforts to present competing viewpoints about important issues unless the audience can reasonably be expected to be aware of significant viewpoints from other media coverage.

 Only applies to news, current affairs or factual programming.
 Programmes should be accurate in relation to 'material points of fact' and should not mislead.
 Requires broadcasters to correct significant errors of fact within a reasonable period.

 Only applies to identifiable individuals featured in the broadcast or directly affected by it.
 Key issues include whether a person had a reasonable expectation of privacy, whether private information was disclosed and whether the disclosure or intrusion was highly offensive.